By the end of this section, you will be able to:

 - Have clear guidelines for when the infant industry policy will end.

 In Korea in the 1970s and 1980s, a common practice was to link protectionism and subsidies to export sales in global markets.
-If export sales rose, then the infant industry had succeeded and the protectionism could be phased out.
-If export sales did not rise, then the infant industry policy had failed and the protectionism could be phased out.
+If export sales rose, then the infant industry had succeeded and the government could phase out protectionism.
+If export sales did not rise, then the infant industry policy had failed and the government could phase out protectionism.
 Either way, the protectionism would be temporary.

 Following these rules is easier said than done.
-Politics often intrudes, both in choosing which industries will receive the benefits of being treated as “infants” and when to phase out import restrictions and other subsidies.
-Also, if the government of a country wishes to impose costs on its citizens so that it can provide subsidies to a few key industries, it has many tools for doing so: direct government payments, loans, targeted tax reductions, government support of research and development of new technologies, and so on.
+Politics often intrudes, both in choosing which industries will receive the benefits of treatment as “infants” and when to phase out import restrictions and other subsidies.
+Also, if the country's government wishes to impose costs on its citizens so that it can provide subsidies to a few key industries, it has many tools for doing such as direct government payments, loans, targeted tax reductions, and government support of research and development of new technologies.
 In other words, protectionism is not the only or even the best way to support key industries.

 The Anti-Dumping Argument

 Dumping refers to selling goods below their cost of production.
 Anti-dumping laws block imports that are sold below the cost of production by imposing tariffs that increase the price of these imports to reflect their cost of production.
-Since dumping is not allowed under the rules of the World Trade Organization (WTO), nations that believe they are on the receiving end of dumped goods can file a complaint with the WTO.
-Anti-dumping complaints have risen in recent years, from about 100 cases per year in the late 1980s to about 200 new cases each year by the late 2000s.
+Since dumping is not allowed under World Trade Organization (WTO) rules, nations that believe they are on the receiving end of dumped goods can file a complaint with the WTO.
+According to the WTO, between 1995 and 2020, it oversaw 137 anti-dumping disputes.
 Note that dumping cases are countercyclical.
 During recessions, case filings increase.
 During economic booms, case filings go down.
 Individual countries have also frequently started their own anti-dumping investigations.
 The U.S. government has dozens of anti-dumping orders in place from past investigations.
-In 2009, for example, some U.S. imports that were under anti-dumping orders included pasta from Turkey, steel pipe fittings from Thailand, pressure-sensitive plastic tape from Italy, preserved mushrooms and lined paper products from India, and cut-to-length carbon steel and non-frozen apple juice concentrate from China.
+In 2022, for example, some U.S. imports that were under anti-dumping orders included olives from Spain, steel from South Korea, coated paper from Indonesia, light commercial vehicles from Germany and Italy, fish fillets from Vietnam, and cellulose pulp from Canada.

 Why Might Dumping Occur?